Macmod/STARS/README.md

 # Domains Scope

-If you run the tool without the `--all-records` flag, it will only report results on CNAMEs pointing to domains in the following scope:
+If you run the tool without the `--all-cnames` flag, it will only report results on CNAMEs pointing to domains in the following scope:

 | Kind           | Domain                                                                                                                                                                                                                                                                                                                                                                                                                                                 |
 |----------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|